nickfargo/state/_includes/content/api/state/methods.md

 ###### NOTES

-Supports `long.key` lookups for deeply nested properties.
+Supports `long.key.path` lookups for deeply nested properties.

 ###### SEE ALSO